 Easter: April 16th

-Historically today is the feast of St. Benedict Joseph Labre, called the "Beggar of Rome," a pilgrim recluse.
+St. Benedict Joseph Labre was called the "Beggar of Rome" and was a pilgrim recluse.
 He was born in Amettes, France, on March 25, 1748, the eldest of eighteen children.
 He was devoted to the Blessed Sacrament and attended Forty Hours devotion in the city.
 He died in Rome on April 16.